Summary of Significant Accounting Policies

 Earnings (Loss) per Share

 Basic loss per share is computed by dividing net loss attributable to common stockholders by the weighted average number of shares of common stock assumed to be outstanding during the period of computation.
 Diluted loss per share is computed similar to basic loss per share except that the denominator is increased to include the number of additional shares of common stock that would have been outstanding if the potential shares had been issued and if the additional shares of common stock were dilutive.
-Approximately 60.9 million and 9.8 million shares of common stock issuable upon full exercise of all options and warrants and all shares potentially issuable in the future under the terms of the convertible senior secured notes payable were excluded from the computation of diluted loss per share due to the anti-dilutive effect on the net loss per share at September 30, 2018 and 2017, respectively.
+Approximately 10.6 million and 1.6 million shares of common stock issuable upon full exercise of all options and warrants at September 30, 2017 and 2016, respectively, and all shares potentially issuable in the future under the terms of the Convertible Secured Notes Payable for 2017 and Senior Notes Payable for 2016 were excluded from the computation of diluted loss per share due to the anti-dilutive effect on the net loss per share.

 Comprehensive Income (Loss)

 We have no items of other comprehensive income (loss) in any period presented.
 Therefore, net loss as presented in our condensed consolidated statements of operations equals comprehensive loss.

 Recently Issued Accounting Pronouncements